 Though he wore many hats – peddler, preacher, odd-jobs man – he ultimately chose poet laureate to the people as his crowning achievement.

-Born in 1761, oldest of eight children, his biographers record that he was, ”mentally weak and easily imposed upon.”
-His parents schooled him at home, but did not send him to school as they did their other children – a slight that troubled him until the end.
+Born in 1761, oldest of eight children, his biographers described him as, ”mentally weak and easily imposed upon.”
+His parents schooled him at home.
+They sent their other children to school, however – a slight that troubled him until the end.

 He was not a handsome man.
 One biographer described him: HIs feet were long and clumsy, his legs were thick, his chest broad and strong, his face was long, with a prominent nose, wide mouth, and thick lips.
 His voice was deep-toned and solemn, and of great compass.
 He is remembered by thousands who retain a recollection of his air and manner as well as the tones of his stentorian voice.